Movement’s macro model seeks to reduce stock exposure when there’s a high probability of a recession.

 The unemployment rate measures the percentage of the labor force that is unemployed.
 A decreasing unemployment rate indicates a stronger job market.
 Historically, recessions have typically occurred when the unemployment rate has significantly risen.

 The macro model specifies a filter level for each indicator that’s historically been associated with a higher probability of recession.
 For both retail sales and industrial production, that level is when an indicator’s annual change is less than 0%.
 For example, if the annual change in retail sales is -2%, then retail sales have fallen over the past year.
 That would mean that consumers are spending less money and that part of the economy is weaker.

 Since the unemployment rate is a percentage rather than an annual change, its filter level is reached if the unemployment rate is higher than its 12 month average.
 For example, suppose the average unemployment rate over the past 12 months was 5.0%.
-If the current unemployment rate is 7.0%, the unemployment rate is rising.
+If the current unemployment rate is 7.0%, the unemployment rate is rising and above its recent average.
 This means that more people are out of work and the labor market is deteriorating.

 The table below shows each recession since 1950 as well as whether an economic indicator was below its filter level.
 The drawdown column shows the max peak-to-trough price loss of the S&P 500 during each recession.
 The average drawdown is -21.7%.
 The goal of the macro model is to avoid some of this drawdown by reducing stock exposure during recessions.